-- In the event an employee is absent from work due to a service-connected disability, approved pursuant to NRS Chapter 616 or 617, he/she may receive, in addition to the compensation as provided by NRS Chapter 616 or 617, a supplemental amount from the County which would cause the total amount received by the employee from the service-connected disability and the County to equal his/her salary at the time of his/her disability.
-The supplemental compensation will start from the first day of absence or illness, but shall not exceed 380 work hours for the same workers compensation claim.
+- 1. In the event an employee is absent from work due to a service-connected disability, approved pursuant to NRS Chapter 616 or 617, they may receive, in addition to the compensation as provided by NRS Chapter 616 or 617, a supplemental amount from the County which would cause the total amount received by the employee from the service-connected disability and the County to equal their salary at the time of their disability.
+The supplemental compensation will start from the first day of absence or illness, but shall not exceed 380 work hours for the same incident.
 During this period, the employee shall not forfeit any accrued sick leave.
 Successful completion of the probationary period is required in order to qualify for the supplemental compensation from the County. - 2.
-It is the intent of the County to pay the on-the-job injured employee (as outlined in this Section) the difference between full biweekly salary and that provided pursuant to NRS Chapter 616 or 617 as salary continuance.
+It is the intent of the County to pay the on-the-job injured employee (as outlined in this Section) the difference between full bi-weekly salary and that provided pursuant to NRS Chapter 616 or 617 as salary continuance.
 Therefore, the employee shall return to the County all temporary total disability payments received which were made under NRS Chapter 616 or 617 covering the period enumerated in Section 1 of this Article.
 No supplemental benefit shall be paid until after the employee's lost-time benefit check has been deposited with the County Treasurer. - 3.
-If an employee entitled to disability compensation has not completed his/her probationary period, or if an employee who has received supplemental compensation for the maximum 380 work hours, is unable to return to work, he/she may elect to utilize accrued sick leave, during which period the employee shall receive compensation from the County as provided in NRS 281.390.
-If the employee is receiving no compensation for time missed from work through the worker's compensation program, the employee must use leave benefits to fully account for any absence. - 4.
-When accrued sick leave has expired, if the employee is still unable to work and the employee is receiving compensation for time missed from work through the worker's compensation program, he/she will be permitted to use his/her accrued vacation leave as sick leave.
-Subsequent to the expiration of both the employee's sick and vacation leave, provided that the employee has so elected to use his/her vacation leave as sick leave, the employee will be permitted to use his/her comp leave hours.
-Subsequent to the expiration of the employee's sick, vacation and comp leave, compensation will be limited to that provided by NRS Chapter 616 or 617 and the employee will be placed in a leave without pay status. - 5.
-If, as a result of a licensed physician's evaluation and prognosis, it appears that the employee will not return to his/her regular County job within a 12-month period, the County may require a medical separation.
+If an employee entitled to disability compensation has not completed their probationary period, or if an employee who has received supplemental compensation for the maximum 380 work hours is unable to return to work full duty, they may elect to utilize accrued sick leave, during which period the employee shall receive compensation from the County as provided in NRS 281.390.
+In such case, the employee shall return to the County all temporary total disability payments received which were made under NRS Chapter 616 and 617.
+If the employee is receiving no compensation for time missed from work through the Worker's Compensation Program, the employee must use leave benefits to fully account for any absence.

+- 4. When accrued sick leave has expired, if the employee is still unable to work and the employee is receiving compensation for time missed from work through the Worker's Compensation Program, they will be permitted to use their accrued vacation leave as sick leave.
+Subsequent to the expiration of both the employee's sick and vacation leave, provided that the employee has so elected to use their vacation leave as sick leave, the employee will be permitted to use their comp leave hours.
+Subsequent to the expiration of the employee's sick, vacation, and comp leave, compensation will be limited to that provided by NRS Chapter 616 or 617 and the employee will be placed in a leave- without-pay status.
+However, through written justification to the Clark County Human Resources Director, exceptions may be approved by the County Manager. - 5.
+If, as a result of a licensed physician's evaluation and prognosis, it appears that the employee will not return to their regular County job within a 12-month period, the County may require a medical separation.
+Medical separation appeals of employees covered by this Agreement shall be handled in accordance with the procedure set forth in Article 11.